Sewing Jackets from Knit Fabrics - Threads

 Serge for a clean finish, straight-stitch for control

-In the photos on pp. 46-47, I’ve noted when I use my regular machine vs. when I use my serger, either in a four-thread construction configuration or a three-thread finishing configuration.
+In the photos, I’ve noted when I use my regular machine vs. when I use my serger, either in a four-thread construction configuration or a three-thread finishing configuration.
 The advantage of constructing on the serger is that the beautiful seam it produces is elastic, but it doesn’t stretch the knit fabric much, and there are no unfinished seam allowances.
 The disadvantage is that, depending on the knit, the serged layers may yield a fairly bulky seam allowance.

 Generally, I construct the sleeve sections and the princess and side seams on the serger.
 I first serge-construct (using a four-thread set-up) the shoulder seams, and then go back and straight-stitch in place the carefully measured stay-tape, after steaming the seam to shrink it to match the tape.
 In any area where a great deal of precision and control is needed at the seamline—such as when constructing the collar and set in the sleeves—I much prefer my straight-stitch machine and use good-quality ball-point needles (I like Schmetz).
 If you can reduce the pressure on the presser foot of your regular machine, you’ll usually get better results.
 But don’t worry if this isn’t an option on your machine or if you don’t have a serger, just take it slow, make lots of tests, and trust your instincts.
 This is uncharted territory, so have fun.